 But moving on.
 I left the Ottoneum and took a turn about the rest of the large area around the Fridericianum.
 I was really not interested in seeing more artwork.
 It was too depressing.
 Plus I would have had to backtrack and redeposit my camera bag at the coat check room.
 But I’m glad I took the walk.

-You can see it’s a van and the work is by an Australian Aboriginal artist.
+Here’s a picture of the complimentary yellow bus you could ride to the other seven locations in Kassel with a valid dOCUMENTA ticket.
+Behind the bus you can see the State Theater, the modern, glass-fronted building.
+It also housed artwork.
+On my stroll to the State Theater, I passed this art installation: You can see it’s a van and the work is by an Australian Aboriginal artist.
 There is a video screen depicting an Aboriginal woman working on a handmade blanket.
 Apparently this is a typical scene in certain Australian cities.
 The woman and her family live in the van and move it around selling handmade goods to tourists.
 The items in front of the screen blend into the video scene.
 It was precise!
 The van is moved around Kassel during the exhibit, just like it would be in Australia.

 Another building just next to the van and beside the State Theater is the Documenta-Halle, which was built in 1992 to house artwork for the exhibits.
 In addition, they hold seminars, workshops, performances and such there.
 It was glass-fronted just like the State Theater and I could see into the building.
 There were long rows of wooden tables.
 The drawings or paintings on the table were covered with what looked like big blankets or sheets of leather.
 Visitors had to lift the covers to see the artwork underneath.
 They all looked like they were at a peep show - or maybe it was me!